josephaxisa/henry/readme.md

 -----------------
 # Henry: A Looker Cleanup Tool
-Henry is a tool with a command line interface (CLI) that helps determine model bloat in your Looker instance and identify unused content in models and explores.
+Henry is a command line tool that helps determine model bloat in your Looker instance and identify unused content in models and explores.
 It is meant to help developers cleanup models from unused explores and explores from unused joins and fields, as well as maintain a healthy and user-friendly instance.

 ## Table of Contents
 - [Status and Support](#status_and_support)